 Action is Mark's byword.
 He writes that when Jesus' mother and brothers came to see Him, "they sent to Him and called Him" (3: 31b).
 In Luke's version the family members are more passive; somebody simply tells Jesus, "Your mother and brothers are standing outside, desiring to see you" (8:20).
 Though all three Gospels describe the healing of a blind man (or, in Matthew, two blind men), Mark alone provides the man's name, Bartimaeus.
 Only Mark describes his energetic response to the Lord's call: "...throwing off his mantle, he sprang up and came to Jesus" (10: 50).

 The last verse of Mark's Gospel, like the rest of it, is about action.
 He writes that the apostles "went forth and preached everywhere" (16: 20a).
-It's a good reminder that we, too, can go forth and preach about the Resurrection we have just celebrated.
+The event of the Resurrection had inspired them to take action.
+We, too, can go forth and preach about the Resurrection we celebrate each year by singing "Christ is Risen!"
 And we should probably start immediately.